sciris/hiptool/README.md

 # HealthPrior Tool

-The HealthPrior tool,a.k.a.
+The HealthPrior tool, a.k.a.
 Health Services Prioritization Tool, is a tool for helping optimize health services.

 ## Installing the Python tool

+If you are installing these packages for the first time, look at **First time install** below.

 To install, do

 `python setup.py develop`

 in the main folder.

+### First time install
+If you are starting from a fresh Ubuntu install and have not used You may need to install Python setuptools

+`sudo apt-get install python-setuptools`

+`sudo apt-get install python-dev`

+Numpy requires cython:
+`easy_install --user cython`

+Matplot lib requires pkg-config, libfreetype6, and libpng12

+`sudo apt-get install pkg-config`

+`sudo apt-get install libfreetype6-dev`

+`sudo apt-get install libpng12-dev`

+EXCEPT: Ubuntu killed this library, so you need to get it here: https://packages.ubuntu.com/xenial/i386/libpng12-0/download

 ## Installing the client